 Let your imagination run wild – it’s almost like being there.
 Start the experience viewing an animated documentary titled ‘Getting to the Moon and Back’.
 See the type of computers NASA used from an IBM 3420, a front panel of an IBM 360, modular computer systems and more.
 Visitors can immerse themselves in a brief history of Rocketry, the race to space, and view dioramas of scenes from Apollo 11-17.

 A varied collection of supercomputers will illustrate how these machines impact our everyday lives from the daily weather predictions, artificial intelligence and cyber security.
-Witness more than 70 supercomputers on display from the iconic Cray1A, Connection Machine 2 and Pixar Machine, Sun Microsystems to a life size mural of the IBM summit.
-The exhibit is enhanced commerce, culture and art recognizing Seymour Cray’s contribution as the father of supercomputing.
+See more than 70 supercomputers from the iconic Cray1A, Connection Machine 2 and Pixar Machine, Sun Microsystems to a life size mural of the IBM summit.
+The exhibit recognizes Seymour Cray’s contribution as the father of supercomputing.

 Timeline of Computer History